Colon and Rectal Surgeons of Greater Hartford

 Colon and Rectal Surgeons located in Bloomfield and South Windsor, CT

 Not having full control of your pelvic floor muscles, referred to as pelvic floor dysfunction, can lead to chronic constipation or fecal incontinence.
 Colon and Rectal Surgeons of Greater Hartford is the largest colon and rectal surgery practice in New England and specializes in diagnosing and treating pelvic floor dysfunction.
-To schedule a consultation, contact the office in Bloomfield, South Windsor, or Plainville, Connecticut, by phone or book online today.
+To schedule a consultation, contact the office in Bloomfield, South Windsor, Enfield, or Plainville, Connecticut, by phone or book online today.

 Pelvic floor dysfunction refers to disorders that affect bowel control.
 Your pelvic floor is a group of muscles that support your pelvic organs, including the bladder, rectum, vagina in women, and prostate in men.
 These muscles also control the functions of your bowel and bladder through contraction and relaxation.